How to effectively and easily remove stains of brightly colored crayons from fabrics, car upholstery, and the dryer drum.

 - Use old towels and run the dryer on high heat for 15 minutes to remove any remaining oil residue.

-- Check to see if your stain has been removed and try the process again if you need to.
+- Check to see if your stain has been removed.
+If the stain remains, repeat the process.

 How To Remove Melted Crayon From Plastic Surfaces

 Plastic will not absorb melted crayons which makes this job a lot easier.
-The coloring of the crayon can stain a surface, so you might need to take extra care when treating your plastic surface.
+However, the coloring of the crayon can stain plastic, so you might need to take extra care when treating your plastic surface.

-- Scrape the crayon off of the plastic surface with a butter knife.
-If you need to harden the crayon further before scraping, place an ice cube over it so it hardens, and then scrape.
+- Scrape the crayon off of the plastic surface with a dull knife.
+If you need to harden the crayon before scraping, place an ice cube over it, so it hardens, and then scrape the excess crayon off.

-- Use a magic eraser to rid of any remaining stubborn crayon bits.
+- Use a clean magic eraser to rid of any remaining stubborn crayon bits.

-- If there is a stain remaining after you have lifted the melted crayon off the plastic surface, use a degreasing detergent such as dawn, and wipe it away with a dish sponge.
+- If there is a stain remaining after you have lifted the melted crayon off the plastic surface, use a degreasing detergent, and wipe it away with a dish sponge.

-- Dry the area and if any staining remains, repeat the process once more time.
+- Dry the area and if any staining remains, repeat the process until the stain disappears completely.

 How To Remove Melted Crayon From Carpet

-If you have melted crayon mess on your carpet, never fear, blue dawn is here.
+If you have melted crayon mess on your carpet, you can remove them by following these simple steps:

-- Take your trusty dish soap and mix it with a few drops of warm water.
+- Take dish soap and mix it with a few drops of warm water.

 - Place a white cloth onto the stained area of your carpet.

-- Take a low iron and hover it onto the stain for a few minutes.
+- Take a low iron and hover it over the stain for a few minutes.